-- Required Skills: Consultative selling, opening deals strategically, giving web demos, closing, building relationships over long sales cycles, listening.
+- Required Skills: Consultative selling, opening deals strategically, giving web demos, closing, building relationships over long sales cycles, and listening.

 This position can be extremely demanding, but also extraordinarily rewarding and interesting, especially if you like to spend time talking with leaders of large companies to help them solve their problems with technology.

 Here’s a glance at the base salaries some software companies are paying their Enterprise AEs: